 Andorra’s banking sector: Facts & Figures

-Updated September 2018 – For earlier editions of Facts & Figures click here
+Updated September 2019 – For earlier editions of Facts & Figures click here

 The financial system comprises five banking groups, one specialised credit institution, eight financial investment firms, four asset management firms and 34 insurance companies, 18 of which are branches of foreign insurance companies authorised to do business in the Principality.

-The banking sector has over 85 years’ experience in the business with a presence in 14 countries and as of today comprises a total of five banks which together manage over €46 billion.
+The banking sector has over 85 years’ experience in the business with a presence in 14 countries.
+It comprises five banks which together manage over €44 billion.
 Out of the five banks, three are Andorran-owned, one is a subsidiary of a Spanish bank and the other is owned by an American fund.

 Contributor: Natàlia Marimón Allan email@example.com